 Pay all of your bills early or on time

-The second most important factor that makes up your FICO score is your credit utilization, or the amounts you owe in relation to your credit limits.
+The second most important factor that makes up your FICO score is your credit utilization—or the amount you owe in relation to your credit limit.
 If your debt levels are high, you may be able to boost your credit score by paying off other debt.
-Most experts suggest keeping your credit utilization below 30 percent for the best results, which means maintaining $3,000 or less in debt for each $10,000 in revolving credit you have.

 Count your household income

 The Consumer Financial Protection Bureau (CFPB) has introduced rules that let individuals list household income when applying for credit, which can be helpful forspouses who stay home or don’t work but have access to income otherwise.
-With that in mind, make sure you’re listing your household income on your credit card application if you do apply, and not just your personal income.
+With that in mind, make sure you’re listing your household income on your credit card application if you apply, and not just your personal income.

 Wait it out

 Finally, remember that you’re unlikely to get approved for a new Chase credit card if you’ve had too many new credit cards in the recent past.
 If you’ve had more than five new cards in the last 24 months, you may need to wait a year or even longer to reapply for the Chase credit card you want.

 Should you get a preapproved card from Chase?

 Getting prequalified for a Chase credit card does have its benefits.
 You get to gauge if you’re likely to be approved for a Chase card without a hard inquiry on your credit report, and you can also use the opportunity to compare the top credit card offers you might be eligible for.

 On the downside, it’s important to remember that preapproval doesn’t guarantee you’ll get the card you want in the end.
 You’ll have to fill out a full application to see if you’re approved or not, which could mean you’ll face a hard inquiry on your credit report without anything to show for it.